 Even if your garden is small, that doesn't mean that your vegetable output has to be.
-You can grow lots of healthy and tasty veggies with these 10 high-yield, fast-growing plants.
-And if you just have a small patio or deck, you are still in luck.
+You can grow lots of healthy and tasty veggies with these ten high-yield, fast-growing plants.
+If you just have a small patio or deck, you are still in luck.
 Many of these plants can be grown in containers, and some grow vertically rather than horizontally.
-The fruits of your labor will be just-picked-fresh and will add tasty goodness to all your summer meals, and you'll make a big dent in your... grocery bill as a bonus.
+The fruits of your labor will be just-picked-fresh and will add tasty goodness to all your summer meals, and you'll make a big dent in your grocery bill as a bonus.

 01 of 10